Last Updated on 17 December, 2020 by Veronica

 Gambetta Square and Republic Square

-These two squares were important places of commerce in Pont-l’Abbé. and they still nowadays. , every Thursday the largest market in the region takes place here.
+These two squares were important places of commerce in Pont-l’Abbé. and they still do every Thursday nowadays, the largest market in the region takes place here.

 Near Pont-l’Abbé there are very cool places to visit.
-We only saw the lighthouse of Eckmel, because we’re running out of time.
-But you can continue the visit and you tell us your experiences.
+Unfortunately, we only saw the lighthouse of Eckmel because we were running out of time.
+But you can continue the visit, and you tell us your experiences.

 - Le Guilvinec.
-It’s very interesting to go to the port when the fishermen come back.
+It’s very interesting to go to the port when the fishermen return.

 - Lesconil.
 If you go on a stormy day, it’s great for watching the waves break against the locks.